Jeffrey-Ede/datasets/vaegan/README.md

 `2`: Downsampled STEM
 `3`: Downsampled TEM
 `4`: STEM crops without gradient loss
-`5`: STEM crops with Kullback-Liebler divergence, rather than feature normalization and regularization.
+`5`: STEM crops with Kullback-Liebler divergence, rather than encoding normalization and regularization.

 The files `vae_embeddings.npy` and `vae_errors` in each folder contain means and standard deviations, respectively, of latent spaces encoded by VAEs for each dataset.

 In this folder, `.npy` files starting with `vae_tsne` contain points in tSNE visualizations created from dataset embeddings.
 If `_we` is in a file name, it means that standard deviations were accounted for during tSNE optimization.

-## Uniform Separation tSNE
+## Uniformly Separated tSNE

 An algorithm to uniformly separate points in tSNE visualizations (or other points plots) is in `conditional_tsne_to_uniform.py`.
+It is based on interpolating coniditional Bayes sampling probabilities.
 Uniformly separated points of a tSNE visualizations for downsampled STEM images (`2`) are in `vae_tsne_stem_crops_96x96_uniform.npy`.

 ## tSNE with Standard Deviations